robermeyer/VoronMods/README.md

 # Voron7.9-Display350
 Voron 350 HDMI Display Waveshare 7.9Widescreen.
 ![image](https://github.com/robermeyer/Voron7.9-Display350/assets/7516894/59204c27-46af-43dc-86ec-1074682012bb)

 The Waveshare display conveniently fits inside the front skirts of a Voron 350 machine using Voron 250 Front skirts.
+This design replaces the Front Center Skirt.
 There is no need to cantilever this display since it sits below the door panels and even with the structure its sitting on.
 ![image](https://github.com/robermeyer/Voron7.9-Display350/assets/7516894/e7e1955f-a29f-41f4-9314-bc65a64d99a7)

 The front CAD view.